 The Institute of Human Sciences at the University of Oxford offers one of several optional courses in the fall and spring curriculum.
 The Institute of Human Sciences draws from several departments in the university, including Anthropology, Physiology, Psychology, Sociology, and Zoology, to offer courses that provide a multi-disciplinary undergraduate foundation.

-You travel every Friday by train from London to Oxford, just 60 miles from London, and join Oxford students working toward a degree in Human Sciences.
+You travel every Friday by train from London to Oxford, approximately two hours round-trip, and join Oxford students working toward a degree in Human Sciences.
 The scheduled lecture is held in the morning at the Institute for Human Sciences.

 IES Abroad organizes a seminar discussion of the lecture topic in the afternoon.
 It is open to other students from the Institute, as well.